wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 9 And the army rested upon the plains of Mac Prardies, nigh unto the cypress swamp, being distant from the city about forty and eight furlongs.

-10 And it was about the rising of the sun, when the battering-rams of the king began to utter their noises; and the sound thereof was terrible as the roaring of lions, or the voice of many thunders.
+10 And it was about the rising of the sun, when the battering-rams of the king began to utter their noises ; and the sound thereof was terrible as the roaring of lions, or the voice of many thunders.

 11 Moreover, they cast forth bombs, and Congreve rockets, weapons of destruction, which were not known in the days of Jehoshaphat.